w3f/polkadot-wiki/docs/learn/learn-opengov.md

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} network.
 It is important to understand the roots of [Governance v1](./learn-governance.md) to better understand the direction of OpenGov.

-## Premise

-At a high level, the network brings together various novel mechanisms, including an amorphous state-transition function stored on-chain and defined in a platform-neutral intermediate language (i.e. [WebAssembly](learn-wasm.md)) and several on-chain voting mechanisms such as referenda with adaptive super-majority thresholds and batch approval voting.

-All changes to the protocol must be agreed upon by stake-weighted referenda.

 ## Mechanism